patkoch/iac_terraform_azure/vm/win11/README.md

 ## Storing the Terraform State File in Azure

-This configuration stores the Terraform State File in Azure, this is defined in the file "providers.tf" by following block:
+This configuration stores the Terraform State File in Azure - defined in the file "providers.tf" - by the following block:

 ```
   backend "azurerm" {